Bhagat Bani: Status

 In the Vārans authored by Bhai Gurdas, he places the Bhagats and Sikhs of the gurus on the same level, meaning a Sikh of the guru is equal to a Bhagat, the most prominent saints of other religious traditions.
-Some compilers of manuscripts even decided to not include any of the Bhagat Bani in their copies, such as in the case of GNDU MS 1245 and Gurdwara Bal Lila Pothi, a case of defining insiders versus outsiders to the Sikh tradition.
+Some compilers of manuscripts even decided not to include any of the Bhagat Bani in their copies, such as in the case of GNDU MS 1245 and Gurdwara Bal Lila Pothi, a case of defining insiders versus outsiders to the Sikh tradition.
 After Guru Gobind Singh's death and the ascension of the Ād Granth to guruship, the status of the bhagat's compositions became contentious in the background of the ending of the practice of a living guru (dehdhari), which was challenged by some groups.
-According to Kesar Singh Chibber, Bhai Mani Singh's execution was punishment for him earlier authoring a manuscript of the Sikh scripture (possibly the preserved manuscript with a colophon of 1713 that is still extant) in-which the Bhagat Bani and also the works of the bards were consciously separated from the rest of the compositions.
+According to Kesar Singh Chibber, Bhai Mani Singh's execution was punishment for him, earlier authoring a manuscript of the Sikh scripture (possibly the preserved manuscript with a colophon of 1713 that is still extant) in which the Bhagat Bani and also the works of the bards were consciously separated from the rest of the compositions.
 According to Sevadas in his work Parchi Patshahi Dasvin ki, Guru Arjan composed six hymns and dedicated them to the Bhagats, essentially implying that all of the Bhagat Bani was actually authored by Guru Arjan but under the pen-name/signature of the various Bhagats in the final verse.
 Tara Singh Narotam would later endorse Sevadas' position.
 In the late 18th century work Sikhan di Bhagatmala (later repeated in the Suraj Prakash), a viewpoint was recorded that the Bhagat Bani was the result of the earlier works of the bhagats being rejected for inclusion in the Sikh canon and only when the bhagats stayed in the Sikh court to author new compositions were they allowed to be included, implying that even the Bhagat Bani was authored under the spiritual authority of Guru Arjan.
 Sevadas' theory lost support in the 20th century as hymns authored by the bhagats were found in non-Sikh sources, which means they could not have been authored by Guru Arjan originally.
 In the early 20th century, Teja Singh Bhasaur composed a Guru Granth Sahib that did not have the controversial ragamala composition included, which was the beginning of an attempt to gradually expunge the Sikh scripture of any works not authored by the Sikh gurus.
 A fourth viewpoint, expounded in Giani Gurdit Singh's Itihas Sri Adi Granth based upon the Sikhan di Bhagatmala, was that all of the bhagats were actually the disciples of Guru Nanak.

 According to Louis E. Fenech, the status of the bhagats vis-a-vis the Guru Granth is roughly comparable to that of the Panj Piare (including its karmic alignments) and the Guru Panth.